PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ![alt_download](https://github.com/PaulCarrascosa/LMT_Widget_Tool-LWT/blob/main/media/images/Download.jpg?raw=true)<br><br>
 Place the ZIP file in the folder of your choice, unzip it (for example with [7-Zip](https://www.7-zip.org/download.html)).<br>

-## 2. Installation
+## 2. Installation steps (for Windows users):
 ### 2.1.
 Python

-To make the tool work, you will need a specific version of Python.
-Download the 3.10.11 Python version [here](https://www.python.org/downloads/release/python-31011/).
+To make the tool work, you will need Python version 3.10.11.
+Download the [3.10.11 Python version here](https://www.python.org/downloads/release/python-31011/).
 Go down until the 'Files' section and install `Windows installer (64-bit)` (64-bit is recommended but if your computer is on a 32-bit OS you should download the 32-bit version).<br><br>
 ![alt_python](https://github.com/PaulCarrascosa/LMT_Widget_Tool-LWT/blob/main/media/images/Python.jpg?raw=true)<br><br>
 Then, execute the .exe file you just downloaded.